ognjenJ97/YouTube-like-Video-Platform-Project/README.md

 ## Technology Stack

--Backend: The project utilizes Java with a service layer, implementation, repository, DTO objects, and controllers to manage and process user data and requests.
+- Backend: The project utilizes Java with a service layer, implementation, repository, DTO objects, and controllers to manage and process user data and requests.
 The backend server is configured to run on port 8080.

--Frontend: The frontend is built using React, offering a user-friendly interface for uploading, interacting with videos, and managing user accounts.
+- Frontend: The frontend is built using React, offering a user-friendly interface for uploading, interacting with videos, and managing user accounts.

 ## Installation